alkoclick/eikona/README.md

 Hobby project.
 Eikona will be a private photo hosting application that doesn't monetize your data

 ## Current goals
-- Ensure session persistence works
 - Allow sharing with public audiences (set up share route and some UUID corresponding to public users )
 - Make a user home page
+- Actually make some pages with nice visuals
 - Readd list functionality based on permissions?

 ## Tooling